-You are expected to treat the class as you would your job, i.e., as a business professional, demonstrating mutual respect for each other, and performing as if it is an important business assignment.
+You are expected to treat the class as you would your job, i.e., as a business professional, demonstrating mutual respect, and performing as if it is an important business assignment.
 This means you need to be prepared, be on time, and be attentive during the class.